Eaton Centre Toronto

 Today this shopping centre and office complex is the fourth largest in Canada.
 It features multiple levels with a galleria style vaulted glass ceiling, a design which has been copied in various forms in malls throughout North America.
 The centre is also connected to a 17 storey Marriott hotel.

 The mall offers over 230 stores, restaurants and services including two food courts.
-Major retailers include Best Buy, Canadian Tire and H & M. Canada's largest 'flagship' Hudson Bay store is not in the mall, but is connected via a covered pedestrian walkway.
+Major retailers include Best Buy, Canadian Tire, H & M, Zara and Saks Fith Avenue.
+Canada's largest 'flagship' Hudson Bay store is not in the mall, but connected via a covered pedestrian walkway.

 Getting to Eaton Centre by public transit is easy with the mall stretching between Queen and Dundas Subway Stations.